Free Incorporation when you bundle with Accounting

 IRAS typically processes voluntary GST registrations within 2–4 weeks.
 Once approved, your effective date will be stated in your approval letter.
 Don’t start charging GST before that.

-How Sleek helps with GST voluntary registration
+How Sleek helps you decide and file with confidence

-Voluntary GST registration can feel a little overwhelming at first, especially with all the rules, forms, and deadlines.
-Sleek helps make the process easier to manage, from start to finish.
+Our in-house experts helps make the process easier to manage, from start to finish.

 • Figuring out if it’s right for you: Not sure if registering makes sense?
 We help you weigh the pros and cons based on how your business runs and what you’re spending.